by Scott Mehl © Unofficial Royalty 2016

 The King took complete control of the aristocracy, providing residences at Versailles for those who paid court to him.
 Having them close allowed the king to determine who was loyal to him and who was not.
 His constant entertaining of the aristocracy helped to determine public opinion while keeping them under a very watchful eye.
 He also banned the private armies, often established by the nobility to plot against the monarchy.

 In 1685, King Louis XIV issued the Edict of Fontainebleau.
 This formally revoked the Edict of Nantes of 1598, which had granted religious and political freedom to the Huguenots.
-Many believe this was at the urging of Madame de Maintenon who was a very staunch Catholic.
+Many believe this was at the urging of Madame de Maintenon, a very staunch Catholic.
 The Edict of Fontainebleau ordered the destruction of Huguenot churches and the closing of all Protestant schools.
-Many Huguenots converted to avoid persecution – for which they were financially rewarded – while many others fled the country.
+Many Huguenots converted to avoid persecution for which they were financially rewarded, while many others fled the country.

 King Louis XIV built the Hôtel des Invalides in Paris and made many renovations to some of the royal palaces, including the Palais du Louvre, also in Paris.
-But perhaps his best-known building project was the Palace of Versailles.
-Having inherited the hunting lodge built there by his father, Louis oversaw several building campaigns which resulted in the magnificent palace which stands today.
+Perhaps his best-known building project was the Palace of Versailles.
+Having inherited the hunting lodge built there by his father, Louis oversaw several building campaigns resulting in the magnificent palace that still stands today.
 In 1682, he officially made Versailles the home of the Royal Court.

 After reigning for 72 years and 100 days, King Louis XIV died on September 1, 1715, at the Palace of Versailles, and was buried at the Basilica of St. Denis in Paris.
 Louis XIV outlived most of his immediate legitimate family.
 His last surviving legitimate son Louis, Le Grand Dauphin died in 1711.
 Barely a year later, Louis, Duke of Burgundy, Le Petite Dauphin, the eldest of the Dauphin’s three sons and then heir to Louis XIV, followed his father in death.
 Burgundy’s elder surviving son Louis, Duke of Brittany joined them a few weeks later.
 Thus, on his deathbed, Louis XIV’s heir was his five-year-old great-grandson, Louis, Duke of Anjou, Burgundy’s younger son, who succeeded his great-grandfather as King Louis XV.